대수다양체

-We have seen that line bundles can be used to construct various invariants.
+We have seen that line bundles can be used to define various invariants.
 For example, in §Line Bundles and Vector Bundles we defined the global section space \(\Gamma(X, \mathcal{L})\) of a line bundle \(\mathcal{L}\).
-In particular, in §Linear Systems, ⁋Definition 9 we saw that the dimension of this space plays a key role in determining the dimension of the complete linear system, and hence the projective embedding of the variety.
+In particular, in §Linear Systems, ⁋Definition 9 we observed that this dimension plays a crucial role in determining the dimension of the complete linear system, and hence the projective embedding of the variety.

-We have mainly used the language of line bundles for geometric intuition, but as we saw right after §Canonical Bundle, ⁋Definition 1, thinking in terms of the section sheaf of a line bundle means this can fundamentally be rephrased in the language of sheaves.
+So far we have mainly used the language of line bundles for geometric intuition, but as we saw right after §Canonical Line Bundle, ⁋Definition 1, thinking in terms of the section sheaf of a line bundle means that this can fundamentally be recast in the language of sheaves.
 In this post we define the notion of sheaf cohomology.

 Definition as a Derived Functor

-Although sheaves are a powerful tool for systematically describing all the information of a topological space, sheaves have only appeared front and center in our discussion once before: in §Linear Systems, when we saw that the global section space \(\Gamma(X, \mathcal{L})\) determines the projective embedding of the complete linear system.
+While sheaves are a powerful tool for systematically describing all the information on a topological space, in our discussion so far sheaves have appeared front and center only in §Linear Systems, when we observed that the global section space \(\Gamma(X, \mathcal{L})\) determines the projective embedding of a complete linear system.

-However, if global sections were our only concern, there would be no need to think about sheaves at all; we could have simply considered the global section functor.
+However, if global sections were our only concern, there would be no need to think about sheaves at all—we could simply consider the global section functor.
 In fact, the global section functor does not capture all the information contained in a sheaf.
-For example, consider the global section functor
+Consider the global section functor

-If \(\Gamma(X,-)\) lost no information whatsoever, this functor would have to be exact.
+If \(\Gamma(X,-)\) did not lose any information, it would have to be an exact functor.
 That is, given a short exact sequence of (quasi-coherent) sheaves

 \[0 \to \Gamma(X, \mathcal{F}') \to \Gamma(X, \mathcal{F}) \to \Gamma(X, \mathcal{F}'')\]is guaranteed, but the surjection